atomist/org-visualizer/README.md

 ### Other Dependencies

-You will need the following installed on your machine for the out of the box visualizations to work:
+You will need the following installed on your machine for the out of the box aspects to work:

 - The `git` binary
 - Java